LucySargent/crowdfunding/README.md

 **Added permissions**
-Added restrictions to get/post/put/delete methods.
+Added permissions to get/post/put/delete methods.
 This is work in progress - some are not logical and need changing!

 ![image](https://user-images.githubusercontent.com/86648895/134766847-25528412-680e-4b56-ac02-6350eb4c0d49.png)